Open-World Assertion Checking for Smart Contracts via Game Semantics: Two Real-World Vulnerabilities

 Transferring ETH via |call| (l.~\ref{ln:dao:e}) hands control to the recipient contract.
 The DAO attacker leveraged this to re-enter |splitDAO| during these calls.
 Because the caller’s balance is updated only after the external interactions, the same funds are moved repeatedly to the attacker-controlled child DAO before the update at line \ref{ln:dao:f} takes effect; the process can iterate as many times as transaction and gas limits allow.

-This exploit is non-trivial to recognise by a precise technique: it spans multiple contracts (|DAO|, |ManagedAccount|) and requires a specific sequence of environment actions (creating a split proposal, voting, waiting for the voting window to close, then re-entrant calls to |splitDAO|).
 As we show in \cref{sec:dao}, \yult discovers this attack under suitable parameters.
 Moreover, making |splitDAO| non-reentrant via a Solidity guard does \emph{not} fully mitigate risk: after control returns via line \ref{ln:dao:e}, the attacker can invoke the DAO's |transfer| function (not shown here) to move its balance to a cooperating contract, causing the balance to be drawn twice\,---\,once to the child DAO and once to the other contract.
 Coordinated multi-transaction traces between the two attacker contracts can again drain the main DAO.\footnote{The actual DAO attacker combined the two attacks to maximise the speed of draining the DAO.} \yult discovers this secondary attack with two Opponent addresses.
-The contract is secured by moving the call to |withdrawRewardFor| (l.~\ref{ln:dao:c}) \emph{after} the caller’s balance update at line \ref{ln:dao:f}.
+The contract is secured by additionally moving the call to |withdrawRewardFor| (l.~\ref{ln:dao:c}) \emph{after} the caller’s balance update at line \ref{ln:dao:f}.
 With this change, \yult finds no exploit within the tested bounds.

+This exploit is hard to detect precisely: it spans multiple contracts (|DAO|, |ManagedAccount|) and requires a specific sequence of environment actions (creating a split proposal, voting, waiting for the voting window to close, then re-entrant calls to |splitDAO|).
+Indeed, \textsc{Slither}~\cite{slither} reports effectively the same warnings on both the vulnerable and a corrected, safe version of the DAO, unable to distinguish the two.
+Solidity compiler's \textsc{SMTChecker}~\cite{smtchecker} in BMC mode times out on the |Deployer| of the vulnerable version after 1 hour without producing a finding.